nollium/minilibx_windows/README.md

 ## EPILEPSY WARNING

-The default test displays a rectangle changing colors at every frame which can probably cause you a stroke or something if you are epileptic.
+The default test displays a rectangle changing colors at every frame.

 ## CONTACT